greena13/jerrbit/README.md

 ### Airbrake Options

-Jerrbit supports all of the [Airbrake V3 API properties](https://airbrake.io/docs/#create-notice-v3) and a lot of them Jerrbit sets for you, but all values can be overwritten if you need.
+Jerrbit supports all of the [Airbrake V3 API properties](https://airbrake.io/docs/#create-notice-v3) and sets a lot of them for you, but all values can be overwritten if you need.

 Field | Required | Supplied by Errbit | Default value is set in | Description
 ----- | -------- | ------------------ | ----------- | ----------